lokothodida/elfinder-theme-template/css/README.md

 The `theme.css` file is the focal point for loading the styles.
 These could all have been in one file, but have been split up for the sake of more easily structuring and maintaining the codebase.

+* **reset.css** : resets background and border of all elfinder elements so that you can skin from scratch without manually positioning the main elements yourself
 * **main.css** : main UI elements (wrapper for the main elfinder div, global styles, etc..)
 * **icons.css** : icons across the UI (e.g. file associations)
 * **toolbar.css** : toolbar at the top of the elfinder container.
 Contains toolbar buttons and searchbar